Newbridge, County Kildare: Amenities

 Newbridge has a public library and an arts centre, the Riverbank Arts Centre.

 The Liffey Linear Park is an outdoor amenity alongside the River Liffey.
 This park, comprising seven acres, stretches from the bridge to Athgarvan Road (Gables Leisure Centre).
 There is also a sports centre (with both indoor and outdoor facilities), three gyms, two swimming pools, a children's playground, and a number of sports and leisure clubs.

-There are several golf courses in the area, with water sports, fishing and the Curragh Racecourse all also close by.
-Newbridge also hosts Kildare's only greyhound racing track.
+There are several golf courses in the area, with water sports, fishing and the Curragh Racecourse also nearby.
+Newbridge Greyhound Stadium, northwest of the town, is Kildare's only greyhound racing track.
 Nearby (and within walking distance of the town) are the Curragh Plains, Moulds Bog (Roseberry), and Pollardstown Fen.

 The Gables Guest House & Leisure Centre is located on Kilcullen Road and has a 20m swimming pool and gym.

 International relations

 Newbridge is twinned with Bad Lippspringe (Germany), Ocala (Florida, United States, since 2008) and Argentré-du-Plessis (France, since 2017).